No momento, esta página não está disponível em português

 Managing regions separately

 Your business in the Netherlands and Germany has grown so much that you decide it is time to start managing these accounts separately.
-You hire separate support and financial teams for both countries.
-You also want to have different payout accounts for receiving funds from these countries.
+You hire separate support and financial teams for both locations.
+You also want to have different payout accounts for receiving funds from these locations.

 To be able to split funds, reporting, and user permissions, you need to create separate merchant accounts for Germany and the Netherlands — let's call these TeaShop_DE_ECOM and TeaShop_NL_ECOM.